-However, sometimes our schedules just don’t mesh – We’re both self-employed, sometimes that can get a little hectic.
-Lucky for me, it’s super easy to make sugar and salt scrubs yourself (I’ll post a couple of super basic anyone-can-do-this recipes at the bottom of this article so you can see for yourself).
+However, sometimes our schedules don’t mesh – We’re both self-employed, which can get a little hectic.
+Lucky for me, it’s super easy to make sugar and salt scrub yourself (I’ll post a couple of super basic anyone-can-do-this recipes at the bottom of this article so you can see for yourself).
 So when I can’t make it in to visit a professional, I can still get (completely organic!) professional quality care at home.

-It did occur to me though that not everyone knows which scrub to use when – or why for that matter – which spawned the idea for this article.
-So here’s the difference between them, plus a few recipes you can easily follow so that you can make and start using your very own!
-Trust me – You’re going to love the way you feel when you’re finished exfoliating.
+It did occur to me, though that not everyone knows which scrub to use when – or why for that matter – which spawned the idea for this article.
+So here’s the difference between them, plus a few recipes you can easily follow to make and start using your very own!
+Trust me – You’ll love how you feel when you’re finished exfoliating.

-That’s all well and good if all you’re wanting to do is exfoliate.
+That’s all well and good if all you want to do is exfoliate.
 But if you’re looking for something that’s really going to take your skin to the next level as far as a glow is concerned, these are what you want.

-Because salt and sugar scrubs both naturally dissolve while you’re using them, they actually end up gradually morphing into a polish while you’re exfoliating your skin, perfecting it to a whole other degree!
+Because salt and sugar scrubs naturally dissolve while you’re using them, they actually gradually morph into a polish while you’re exfoliating your skin, perfecting it to a whole other degree!

-Not to mention that most of the apricot/walnut shell exfoliates that you buy at the grocery store are loaded with all kinds of parabens and other things you probably don’t want to be absorbing through your skin.
-I assure you that after using one or more of these scrubs just once, you’ll throw out whatever it is you’d been using to that point.
+Not to mention that most of the apricot/walnut shell exfoliates that you buy at the grocery store are loaded with all kinds of parabens and other things you probably don’t want to be absorbed through your skin.
+I assure you that after using one or more of these scrubs just once, you’ll throw out whatever you’ve been using to that point.

 So What’s The Difference?